 I was so glad to be on the ground that I felt compelled to take a pic to celebrate and share.
 You will notice that its difficult

 to determine where the sky ends and the ground starts.
 Our flight did a great job in landing our plane in Boston safely.

 My flight wasn’t too bad compared to others I spoke with some who were on a flight where passengers started to scream once they hit turbulence.
-Another group were almost on ground until their landing was aborted due to the plane getting caught in the jet stream of another plane which had already landed, causing the wings of their plane to dip rapidly, first on the left, then on the right.
+Another group were almost on ground until their landing was aborted.
+Their plane was caught in the jet stream of another plane which had already landed.
+This caused the wings of their plane to dip rapidly, first on the left, then on the right.
 Yikes!

 I’m back!
 Did you notice that I was gone?!
 Diverse Dinners was on a hiatus.

 I have been indulging in my other passion, traveling, and boy did I have a blast.
 I celebrated my birthday on the islands of St. Martin, St. Barths and Anguilla.
 I stayed in a villa in the French side of St. Martin in Terres Basses, here’s the view from the living room.

 I usually take time out to peel away from everyone and everything on my birthday to regroup, but this year I invited my family to join me.
 It was a milestone birthday so I wanted to look forward and celebrate my achievements with those who care for me most, those who believe I can do anything.
 Check us out.